 In addition to this, a few exercises may help the patients by improving their shoulder flexibility and mobility.
 Injecting cortisone into the affected area can help to reduce inflammation.
 Applying hot and cold packs on the affected area gives temporary relief from pain.
 In some cases, the doctor may advise surgical treatment if the medical treatment for this condition is found to fail.

 It must be kept in mind that the treatment for shoulder pain varies from person to person depending on the degree of injury or the cause of the pain.
 Surgical treatment for this condition is not the first option, and hence this treatment is used only if all other medical treatments for this condition fail.

-In case of patients, suffering from shoulder pain due to arthritis or osteoarthritis, the treatment is slightly different.
-For such patients, the shoulder pain arises due to damaged shoulder joint.
+In the case of patients, suffering from shoulder pain due to arthritis or osteoarthritis, the treatment is slightly different.
+For such patients, shoulder pain arises due to a damaged shoulder joint.
 Surgical methods of treatment such as realignment bone surgery and joint replacement surgery are the two best methods that have been proved beneficial for treating such patients.
 After surgery, the patients are recommended to have rest until the condition heals.

 There is no age restriction as far as the treatment for shoulder pain is concerned.
 Patients of any age who are having a persistent dull and nagging painful sensation in their shoulder area are eligible for this treatment.
 It is always recommendable for such patients to go for home remedies initially.
 If such home remedial methods fail to give fruitful results, then the patients can seek medical help from an experienced doctor.